Total Pageviews

 It was a good question and I had to admit that she had a talking point about the cat fur.
 I didn't have a ready answer so I asked her to excuse me while I paced the hallway in thought.
 It wasn't pleasant in the hallway.
 Confining for one thing.
 For another, each time I got a good stride going, I came to the end of the hall and had to turn round and do it all over.
 Then, as so often happens, an unaffiliated thought led to a serendipitous one and everything changed for the better.
 Here in a nutshell is what happened.

 First, it occurred to me that the office window faces the east and if there is to be sunshine, that's the first place to look for it.
 I removed myself to the office.
 Once there, I was surrounded by mountains of thoughts affiliated with my book, Out of the Blue.
 I'm sure you know what happened next.
 With that book in mind, all the power principles that make up fierce living presented themselves to me like the fruit in Ms. Wonder's early autumn.
 There you are then--power principles to keep the blues away.
-I immediately choose one and put it into action.
+I immediately chose one and put it into action.

 "Ha, ha, ha," I said.